aptech/docs/docs/cc/data-cleaning.rst

 :doc:`../dropduplicates`        Drops duplicate observations from data.
 :doc:`../getduplicates`         Identifies duplicate observations and prints report.
 :doc:`../isunique`              Checks if all observations in the matrix or dataframe are unique.
+:doc:`../isrowunique`           Returns a binary vector with a one for every row that is unique, otherwise a zero.
 ==========================      ===========================================

 Missing values